pieroproietti/pengui/README.md

 # future plan, not yet used

 ## poetry
-I will like to manage the package with `poetry`, perhaps simply for poetry!
+I will like to manage the package with `poetry`, perhaps simply for love of poetry!

 * `sudo apt install pipx`
 * `pipx ensurepath`